VCU Lipidomics/Metabolomics Shared Resource

 - Core Overview

-This VCU Lipidomics/Metabolomics Shared Resource (VLMC) is a key focal point for development of a sustainable critical mass of expertise in lipid signaling and state of the art analytical techniques.
-The objective/goal of the VLMC is to provide cost effective and highly quantitative lipid and small metabolite analyses for MCC members.
+The objective/goal of the VCU Lipidomics/Metabolomics Shared Resource (VLMC) is to provide cost-effective and highly quantitative lipid and small metabolite analyses for Massey Cancer Center members.
 The resource director and/or staff also provide: consultative services for experimental design and data interpretation, education to certify end-users in the use of the equipment, operator-assisted analysis, and instrument maintenance.
 The VLMC is a centralized resource located in newly renovated space on the 2nd floor of Sanger Hall in rooms 2-012 and 2-006 with additional space containing freezers for longer term storage in 2-010.
-The facility is within close walking distance of the MCC, and standard hours for the facility are 9:00 am until 5:00 pm, Monday through Friday with certified users have access to the facility 24 hours per day, 7 days per week.
+The facility is within close walking distance of the Massey Cancer Center, and standard hours for the facility are 9:00 am until 5:00 pm, Monday through Friday, and certified users have access to the facility 24 hours per day, 7 days per week.

 The integrated workflow of the VLMC opens the door for scientists at Massey to quickly and efficiently carry out research into diverse areas such as biomarker identification and validation from multiple biological material, identification of metabolic perturbation following various cancer treatments as well as comparative analysis of differential treatment regimes.
 We welcome the scientific community of VCU to utilize this resource for expanding their research into new, exciting and often unexplored territories in basic science as well as clinical and translational research.
 Indeed, this facility has led to >75 peer-reviewed publications including two Nature papers, a Science paper, and a paper in Cancer Cell.
 This facility has also aided VCU researchers in obtaining national awards as well as led to the funding of numerous extramural grant applications for VCU faculty.
 Overall, the VLMC is one of the most capable Lipidomics/Metabolomics facilities in the country.